Tyler, the Creator: Sexuality

 Okonma has been the subject of speculation regarding his sexuality and has made numerous direct references in lyrics and interviews to having had same-sex relationships or experiencing same-sex attractions.
 He described himself in a 2015 Rolling Stone interview as "gay as fuck" and said "My friends are so used to me being gay.
 They don't even care."
-In 2017, during an interview with Noisey, Tyler said that by age 15 he already had a boyfriend.
+In 2017, during an interview with Noisey, Okonma said that by age 15 he already had a boyfriend.
 In a 2018 interview with Fantastic Man, while discussing the Flower Boy lyric "I been kissing white boys since 2004" and the public response to it, Okonma said "It's still such a grey area with people, which is cool with me.
 Even though I'm considered loud and out there, I'm private, which is a weird dichotomy."
-Igor follows what many have interpreted to follow a romantic relationship between Okonma and a closeted bisexual man, while the song "Wilshire" on Call Me If You Get Lost has the lyric "I could fuck a trillion bitches every country I done been in/Men or women, it don't matter, if I seen 'em, then I had 'em".
+Igor follows what many interpreted to be a romantic relationship between Okonma and a closeted bisexual man, while the song "Wilshire" on Call Me If You Get Lost has the lyric "I could fuck a trillion bitches every country I done been in/Men or women, it don't matter, if I seen 'em, then I had 'em".
+The song "Sorry Not Sorry" from the deluxe version of the album includes the lyric "Sorry to the guys I had to hide/Sorry to the girls I had to lie to", referring to his hiding male lovers from the public.

-Okonma has been criticized for his use of homophobic slurs, in particular, his frequent use of the epithet "faggot" in his lyrics and on Twitter.
+Okonma has been criticized for his use of homophobic slurs, particularly his frequent use of the epithet "faggot" in his lyrics and on Twitter.
 He has denied accusations of homophobia, stating, "I'm not homophobic.
 I just say faggot and use gay as an adjective to describe stupid shit," and, "I'm not homophobic.
 I just think faggot hits and hurts people."
-However, he later said in an interview with MTV about the slurs, "Well, I have gay fans and they don't really take it offensive, so I don't know.
+However, he later said in an interview with MTV, "Well, I have gay fans and they don't really take it offensive, so I don't know.
 If it offends you, it offends you.
 If you call me a nigger, I really don't care, but that's just me, personally.
 Some people might take it the other way; I personally don't give a shit."
-Okonma openly supported fellow Odd Future member Frank Ocean after Ocean publicly revealed a past relationship with another young man.
-Lyrics on the album Flower Boy led to speculation that Okonma himself was coming out as gay.
-The tracks in question were "Foreword", "Garden Shed", and "I Ain't Got Time!"
+Okonma supported fellow Odd Future member Frank Ocean after Ocean publicly revealed a past relationship with another man.
+Lyrics on the album Flower Boy led to speculation that Okonma was coming out as gay; the tracks in question were "Foreword", "Garden Shed", and "I Ain't Got Time!"